 The Blues Most Improved Player award was named after Terry Ogden from 1935 and 1950, as well as the third place Best and Fairest award between 1951 and 1954.
 The Best First Year Player award was named after him between 1955 and 1958.
 Terry was also involved in running.

-4. Mavis Ogden married Gordon Seckold.
+- Mavis Ogden married Gordon Seckold.
 They had two children, Diane, born 30 Nov 1939 and Anthony.
 Diane married Norvel Cross and they have three children, Gavin, Julie and Suzie.
 Anthony married Leslie.
+They have ? children.

 Dad had mentioned that he had taken holidays at Colac and when I was about eight I remember getting a card with a ten shilling note in it from Aunty Hannah.
 I didn’t know who she was but I now know she was dad’s maternal aunty, his mother’s sister.
 I suppose he stayed with his maternal grandparents.
 Hannah was my paternal grandmother’s sister.